 👉 The probability of direct impact increases.

-risk management logic :
+logic risk management :

-if the risk R exceeds the tolerable threshold, an external LPS is mandatory .
+if the risk R exceeds the tolerable threshold, an external LPS is mandatory.

 7. Summary: when to use what?